 2) Components and physical protection: greater precision (IEC 62305-1 & IEC 62305-3)

-The parties IEC 62305-1:2024 And IEC 62305-3:2024 They also bring significant technical modifications.
+Parts IEC 62305-1:2024 and IEC 62305-3:2024 also introduce important technical changes.

 IEC 62305-1:2024 — general principles

-- Introduction of references to the series IEC 62561 in order to harmonize LPS components with product and testing requirements.
+- Introduction of references to the IEC 62561 in order to harmonize LPS components with product and testing requirements.

 - Increased accuracy of storm currents used for sizing, particularly useful for the consistency of protection choices.